MichelNivard/MCMSEM/README.md

 ## Development branch
 Note this is the `dev` branch, and **not** intended for end-users.
 If you would like to use MCMSEM yourself, please go to the main branch.
 If you would like to contribute to the code, feel free to check this branch out.

-Patch notes thus far (v0.2.0-dev):
+### Patch notes thus far (v0.2.0-dev)
  - Added mcmmodelclass, this class describes the layout of the MCMSEM model complete with parameter matrices, parameter/starting values, and bounds.
  - Addded MCMmodel wrapper function to enable easy creation of mcmmodelclass instances for users
  - Added MCMedit to make editing a model easier (e.g. adding or constraining parameters, changing bounds, etc.)
  - Added MCMfit
  - Setting the confounder to be negative is slightly harder than in the previous version, as it (for now) requires manual edits to the model:
-   - `model <- MCMedit(model, "A", c(2,1), "-a1")`, note `c(2, 1)` are parameter coordinates in the A matrix and may depend on the number of confounders added to the model.
+   `model <- MCMedit(model, "A", c(2,1), "-a1")`, note `c(2, 1)` are parameter coordinates in the A matrix and may depend on the number of confounders added to the model.
+ - Output column names have changed to be identical to parameter names

+### Code updates
+ - Update 03-06-2022:
+   - Fixed an issue causing starting values to not be properly assigned to a-parameters with >1 confounding
+   - Updated bootstrap to work with >2 input data columns
+   - Updated bootstrap to work with >1 confounding
+   - All of MCMfit should now work with an arbitrary number of input data columns and confounders
+   - Changed error in MCMfit when provided with 3 columns of data to a warning that this is still experimental
+   - Changed column names of MCMfit output to match parameter names
+   - Added start_values as an element of MCMmodel class, start values can now be changed via `MCMedit`:
+     - `MCMedit(model, "start", "a1", 0.3)`
  - Update 31-05-2022:
    - MCMfit works
    - Added basic progress bar to MCMfit bootstrap
    - Changed `mcmedit` to `MCMedit` to be in line with capitalization of other functions
    - Changed usage of `MCMedit` from `MCMedit(model, matrix, cell) <- value` to `model <- MCMedit(model, matrix, cell, value)`
    - `model <- MCMedit(model, matrix, cell, value)` now also creates a copy of model instead of modifying inplace.
-     - *Personal note: This is not required we could revert to simply `MCMedit(model, matrix, cell, value)` and make `MCMedit` not hardcopy the `model` instance, but I think R user are more likely to expect `model2 <- MCMedit(model, ...)` to create a new model-instance...
-Correct me if I'm wrong.*
    - Removed old `MCMSEM` and `.fn` functions from code
    - Removed old Usage text from README
    - Added options for negative versions of parameters (mainly for `-a1` as negative confounder).